zopefoundation/grok/doc/reference/components.rst

 manager to delegate to.
 If no other site manager is found they defer to the global site manager which contains file based utilities and adapters.

-.. class:: grok.Site
+.. autoclass:: grok.Site
+   :members:

-	.. method:: getSiteManager()
+    .. automethod:: grok.Site.getSiteManager()

         Returns the site manager contained in this object.

         If there isn't a site manager, raise a component lookup.

-	.. method:: setSiteManager(sitemanager)
+    .. automethod:: grok.Site.setSiteManager(sitemanager)

         Sets the site manager for this object.

 Views
 ~~~~~